shwilliam/vue-essential-transitions/README.md

 Transition name     | Description
 --------------------|-----------
-v-fade              | Simple opacity transition v-slide             | Slide in from right v-slide-left        | Slide in from left v-slide-fade        | Slide in and transition opacity from right v-slide-fade-left   | Slide in and transition opacity from left
+v-fade              | Transition opacity v-slide             | Slide in from right of window v-slide-left        | Slide in from left of window v-slide-fade        | Slide in from right and transition opacity v-slide-fade-left   | Slide in from left and transition opacity v-slide-fade-down   | Slide down and transition opacity v-slide-fade-up     | Slide up and transition opacity

 ## Installation